JoyPeter-Atule/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Printing the digits of base 16
+Print number that prints digits in base 10 with comma